top of page

 • Tea-marinated tofu or tempeh for a flavorful vegan protein option.

-• Gluten free black tea cakes or muffins using black tea as a flavoring agent.
+• Gluten-free black tea cakes or muffins using black tea as a flavouring agent.

 These ideas show how black tea can add depth and complexity to meals and snacks.